DidierRLopes/RecipesProgram/README.md

 ![verReceitas](https://user-images.githubusercontent.com/25267873/74103955-44124d00-4b48-11ea-898b-9410f64eb629.PNG)

 Where the recipe dialog box would prompt the recipes based on the category chosen on its left.
-Then, after selecting a recipe, the name, ingredients, preparation and comment would be filled out.
+Then, after selecting a recipe, the ingredients, preparation and comment would be filled out.

 When editing a recipe, the following window will be displayed.
 This is similar to the visualization window, with the difference that the text boxes are editable, and, therefore, the recipe can be improved.